s1seven/dmp-explorer-poc/README.md

 ## Start the application

+Run `npm run start:docker` to start the postgres container needed by the backend.
 Run `npx nx serve backend` to start the development server.
 Run `npm run start:frontend` to start the frontend.